WORDS ON PRAYER FLAGS

 I came in to browse and instead I found myself engaged in a conversation that enraptured my soul.
 He was a beautiful Tibetan man who appeared to be about my age.
 There was another couple in the shop.
 I listened as he explained that the inscription on a silver bracelet was the Tibetan prayer of compassion.
 He was so real and genuine.
 He glanced at me briefly and I felt the warmth emanating through his eyes and smile.

-The couple left and he came to me.
+The couple left and he came over to me.
 His face lit up when I told him I was leaving for Tibet in just a few days.
-He’d never met anyone that was going to Tibet.
+He said he’d never met anyone that was going to Tibet.
 His eyes danced with excitement for me but I also noticed what appeared to be a glint of sadness.
 He told me his story.

 Tibetans were beginning to feel the grip of China tighten on their country and it was then that his parents made the decision to send him with a group of monks in an escape to India.
 He was 11 years old and they knew that this was his only opportunity for a better life.
 The love that his parents must have felt for him, knowing with high probability they would never see their son again, to me is incomprehensible.